cb671/streetsafe-server/readMe.md

 Important:

-- `setup.sql` currently starts with `DROP TABLE IF EXISTS`, so running `npm run setup-db` will recreate the schema and remove previously registered users
+- `setup.sql` currently starts with `DROP TABLE IF EXISTS`, so `npm run setup-db` is intended only for disposable local databases; never run it against the production `DB_URL`
+- `npm run import` is safe to use to restore emergency-service data after an intentional database reset, but the current importer is not idempotent and will create duplicate rows if run repeatedly without clearing the table first
 - the app relies on PostgreSQL H3 functions in analytics and map queries, so local Postgres must support the `h3` and `h3_postgis` extensions for the full app to work
 - auth itself uses the `users` table in Postgres, not a local `app.db` file